ynput/ayon-sitesync/client/ayon_sitesync/README.md

 I want to start syncing my newly published files:
 ------------------------------------------------

-- Check that Sync server is enabled globally in `pype/settings/defaults/system_settings/modules.json`
+- Check that Site Sync is enabled globally in `pype/settings/defaults/system_settings/modules.json`

 - Get credentials for service account, share target folder on Gdrive with it